Table of Contents

 How to Decide What to Do

 Before you decide what you want to do, take a moment to think about what you feel you need.
-Maybe you have energy and want to try something new, or perhaps you feel a little burnt out and need some rest.
+You may have energy and want to try something new or feel burnt out and need some rest.

 Here are a few major categories that most things you can try will fall into:

 • Discover: Think of places you’ve wanted to go but haven’t had the chance to yet.
-Maybe there’s a restaurant or hike you’ve been curious to check out.
-Or, perhaps you have the time and capacity to plan something a little bigger.
+There may be a restaurant or hike you’ve been curious to check out.
+Or, you may have the time and capacity to plan something bigger.
 If that’s the case, try renting kayaks, bungee jumping, or taking a weekend trip to explore a city you’ve never been to.

-• Rest: It’s important to rest well and recover emotionally, mentally, and physically.
+• Rest: Resting well and recovering emotionally, mentally, and physically is important.
 If you’re looking for restful things to do, try journaling, watching the stars, or curling up on the couch with a good book.

 • Learn: Is there something you’ve been interested in for a while?
 Take the time to research a historical event, brush up on a language, or try a new recipe.